suzuki-shunsuke/tfcmt-docs/docs/getting-started.md

 The following labels are set according to the result of `terraform plan`

-* no-changes: there is no resoruce to be changed
+* no-changes: there is no resource to be changed
 * add-or-update: there are resources to be created or updated but there is no resource to be destroyed or recreated
 * destroy: there are resources to be destroyed or recreated